ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 + You also want to probably bound it inside the canvas - that is, if it ever goes outside, bring it right back to where it started
 + Make sure it's position is just as accessible as `Dinosaurs!` You're going to need to check to see if `Dinosaur` has collided with it, so being able to get the position is key

+So, continuous movement seems a little tricky.
+Where do you think it should be handled?
+You can use

 Bounding is an interesting topic.
 If you think about it, is it _really_ Obstacle's responsibility?
 How do you 'bound' something?
 You need to know what the limits are so you can be corrected if you overshoot them, correct?
 But an `Obstacle` doesn't know about how big the game it is in.
 Where would be an apt place to constantly watch and handle repositioning and updating an Obstacle if it ever leaves the canvas?

-TODO: And now a word about collisions
+Now a word about collisions: Since you should have two objects that will be colliding with each other here, what kind of interface should you build to detect that?
+I suggest writing a method (something like `isCollidingWith(dino, obstacle)`) for either of the classes, that you can evaluate during the event loop to see if they are indeed colliding with each other.
+You'll need to somehow get the position data from either of the classes into the other, so think about how you want to do that - do you want to pass in the entire object, or maybe just an (x, y) Array, or even separate x, y arguments?
+Any of these design choices are viable and it's up to you what you'd like to use.

+Write the `Obstacle` class in `dinosaur.js`, and remember to include it in the game namespace.

 ## 3. Saw VIII

 Alright, we're almost there!
-It's been a while, but by now you should have something pretty decent running, with a pretty decently-sized event loop.
-To organize our event loop and really solidify our web game application, we're going to create a top-level game object to self-contain game state and better organize our code.
+It's been a while, but by now you should have something pretty decent running, with a moderately-sized event loop.
+To organize our event loop and really solidify our web game application, we're going to create a top-level game object to separate game state and global state and better organize our code.

-+ a better event loop
-+ score
+Here's what we want our `Game` object to do:

++ Construct and instantiate everything you need for the game - `CanvasWrapper`, `Dinosaur`, etc. in a method - something like `initializeAndStartGame`.
+  + This is probably where you want to repeatedly call the update loop too
++ Maintain the event loop - so do everything you were dong before with `update` function (or whatever you called), but instead do it within an `update` method in Game class
++ Let's start keeping track of score too!
+You'll need to initialize the score at the start of the game and update it during the event loop
++ Now, we also want the game to end.
+We want to call a method to write the text "Game Over" to the screen once a collision is detected.

+To draw the text, you can use `CanvasWrapper.prototype.drawText`.
+However, you have to remember the update loop - you're going to be clearing the canvas very fast, so you probably wont see the text on the screen - unless you kept track of when a `gameOver` is and keep drawing the text afterwards.

+Do your work in `dinosaur_game.js`, and remember to stop using your old update loop function when you create the game object's!
+Also, remember to put your `Game` object in the `game` namespace (a little confusing, but there won't be an issue - `game.Game = function() {...` is totally fine).

 # Resources